Dave Grohl: Filmmaking

 Grohl directed the Foo Fighters music videos for "Monkey Wrench" (1997), "My Hero" (1998), "All My Life" (2002), "White Limo" (2011), and "Rope" (2011), as well as all the music videos from the Sonic Highways and Concrete and Gold era.
 Outside of Foo Fighters, he also filmed the music video for Soundgarden's "By Crooked Steps" (2014).

 In 2013, Grohl produced and directed the documentary Sound City, about the history of the famed Sound City Studios recording studios in Van Nuys.
 The film, Grohl's feature-length directorial debut, premiered at the 2013 Sundance Film Festival.

 Accompanying the release of Sonic Highways, Grohl directed an eight-part documentary miniseries of the same name that chronicles the album's development and recording across eight different American cities.
 It premiered on HBO on October 17, 2014.

 In 2021, Grohl directed What Drives Us, a feature-length documentary on van touring.
 It was released on April 30, 2021, on the Coda Collection via Amazon Prime.

 Cal Jam

 Inspired by California Jam, to celebrate the release of Foo Fighters' ninth studio album Concrete and Gold and begin their North American tour, Cal Jam 17, a music festival curated by Grohl and Foo Fighters, was held from October 6–7, 2017 at Glen Helen Amphitheater, with 27,800 attendees, 3,100 campers, and nine arrests.

-Cal Jam 18 was held October 5–6, 2018 in San Bernardino, California which featured the Foo Fighters and a Nirvana reunion.
+Cal Jam 18, held October 5–6, 2018 in San Bernardino, California, featured the Foo Fighters and a Nirvana reunion.